 Flowers or Greenery

 The final step is adding some greenery to the spring wreath.
-This is optional so if you don’t have any faux flowers or stems around, you don’t have to go out and get them.
+This is optional so if you don’t have any faux flowers or stems around, you don’t have to go out and buy them.
 During the Christmas holiday season I bought several grab bags from Michael’s two for $5; best deal ever!
 They contained several greenery garlands and faux flowers.
 I really cleaned up with this deal.
 If you ever see them for sale, definitely buy a few.

 Cut the stems of the flowers to fit along the side of the wreath form.
 To cut them to the correct length, place them tucked behind the nest then raise or lower it until you like the position.
 Snip it off, add a small amount of hot glue on the end, and tuck the ends under the nest.

-You are now done with your masterpiece of a wreath.
 Hang it proudly in your home from now until the end of spring.
 I am loving the neutral spring palette that I am working on in our dining room, and I hope that you will try it in one of your rooms this season.
 I have a lot more projects I am working on, so come back soon for more DIYs you can add to your room.

 I hope you have enjoyed this post.
 You may like this spring tulip hoop wreath, that looks like you spent a pretty penny on it!
 If you like decorating with tiered-trays, I think you will like this one that’s perfect for spring and summer.
 March is quickly approaching, so if your child’s school has them dress up for Dr. Seuss’ birthday, this Fox in Socks costume is easy to put together for him or her.